BCDevOps/developer-experience/apps/artifactory/proxy/README.md

 ## TODO

-The proxy uses the external URL for artifactory.
+- The proxy uses the external URL for artifactory.
 It maybe more effective to use the internal address (service name) for a more direct connection and to reduce both network latency, traffic, and network path complexity.

+- Add support to read in TLS certificate information as needed